platinumfishes/data_visualization_project_2025/README.md

 # Steam Visuals

-This is a data visualization project based on Steam data.
+This is a data visualization project based on Broadband availability data.